 The Doctor of Osteopathic Medicine (D.O.) is a professional degree which requires four years of professional study.
 Our innovative curriculum is designed to fulfill our mission of training primary care physicians.
 Its design is based on successful academic models, carefully developed and integrated.

-The College of Osteopathic Medicine offers advanced placement to incoming students with degrees in disciplines specifically related to courses or subject areas required in the curriculum.
+The Dr. Kiran C. Patel College of Osteopathic Medicine offers advanced placement to incoming students with degrees in disciplines specifically related to courses or subject areas required in the curriculum.
 Students who successfully pass a comprehensive, discipline-based examination will receive advanced placement and are given credit equivalent to the course(s) involved on their transcripts.
 The time made available in a student's academic pursuits by deferring such course(s) will allow students to enroll in an Honor Elective in Academic Scholarship and Research.
-This course provides an opportunity to work with a Faculty Advisor and engage in academic scholarly activity in an area of interest.
+This course provides an opportunity to work with a faculty adviser and engage in academic scholarly activity in an area of interest.